 - Tour New Belgium Brewery - New Belgium offers two types of tours: a free 45 minute tour and a $15 hour and a half tour.
 If you're interested in the longer tour, be sure to grab your tickets ahead of time.
 While you're at the brewery, we know you'll be tempted to have your favorite from the tap, but be sure to try their small batch beers which constantly rotate in the tasting room.

-- Vern's Toffee - Grab a sweet treat from this family run business that's been in operation since 1976.
+- Vern's Toffee House - Grab a sweet treat from this family run business that's been in operation since 1976.
 Currently operated by the third and fourth generation, Vern's Toffee is a can't miss stop while you're in town.

 - Shopping at Local Businesses - Like we mentioned above, there are many local business in Fort Collins, providing what seems like endless shopping!
-Head to Old Town to shop at some of our favorite locally owned stores like The Cupboard, Santa Fe Craftsman, Happy Lucky's Teahouse, Old Firehouse Books, Akinz, Old Town Spice Shop, Golden Poppy Herbal Apothecary, Hot Sauce Realm, Kilwins, Walrus Ice Cream, Nuance Chocolate, The Welsh Rabbit Cheese Shop, Vortic Watch Co., Edge Optics, and Tellus.
+Head to Old Town to shop at some of our favorite locally owned stores like The Cupboard, Santa Fe Craftsman, Happy Lucky's Teahouse, Old Firehouse Books, Akinz, Old Town Spice Shop, Golden Poppy Herbal Apothecary, Hot Sauce Realm, Kilwins, Walrus Ice Cream, Nuance Chocolate, The Welsh Rabbit Cheese Shop, Edge Optics, and Tellus.

 - Drinks at Elevation 5003 Distillery - Elevation 5003 is a women-owned distillery conveniently located in Mid-Town Fort Collins.
 They make their product in-house and their spirits range from Whisky to Gin to Franklin Coffee Liqueur.